-3.38 Work Spaces, Including Desks, Lockers, etc.
+3.37 Work Spaces, Including Desks, Lockers, etc.

 Employees shall have no expectation of privacy with respect to any item or document stored in or on District-owned property, which includes, but is not limited to, desks, filing cabinets, mailboxes, lockers, tables, shelves, and other storage spaces in or out of the classroom.
-Accordingly, the District may at any time and in its sole discretion conduct a search of such property, regardless of whether the searched areas or items of furniture are locked or unlocked except as provided for under section 3.29, subsection B of this Handbook.
+Accordingly, the District may at any time and in its sole discretion conduct a search of such property, regardless of whether the searched areas or items of furniture are locked or unlocked.

-3.39 Work Made for Hire
+Work Made for Hire